 For example, mammals can require a significant amount of space, food, and time in order to be properly maintained.
 Mice and rats may be slightly closer to humans genetically, but Zebrafish can provide relevant information without the need for as much care.

-Maintaining a clean terrestrial habitat is not only labor intensive, it can add irrelevant costs to any test or assay.
-Mammalian habitats need to be taken care of for longer periods of time and the slower reproductive cycles and limited number of offspring mean taking care of the animal models for longer as well.
+Maintaining a clean terrestrial habitat is not only labor-intensive, it can add irrelevant costs to any test or assay.
+Mammalian habitats need to be taken care of for longer periods of time and the slower reproductive cycles and a limited number of offspring mean taking care of the animal models for longer as well.